img1982-nano/Awesome-BruceScript/README.md

 ## Community Scripts (No Link)
 - M5stickcplus2_arcade-games.js — Multiple mini-games pack for M5StickC Plus 2.
 - M5stickcplus2_calculator.js — Calculator for M5StickC Plus 2.
 UI and controls optimized for the device.
+---

+## Contribution

+This repository is open for anyone to edit and improve.
+We welcome contributions in any form — adding new scripts, improving descriptions, fixing typos, and more.

+Please create a Pull Request or make suggestions via Issues.
+Let’s work together to make Awesome-BruceScript even better!

+---